BEF Carbon Credit Portfolio

 Embracing the beauty of the Pacific Northwest while capturing carbon, protecting watersheds and threatened species

 Nestled in the conifer forests of SW Washington, this 13,393 acre project brings together a diverse group of stakeholders committed to maintaining forest CO2 stocks through sustainable management.
-In addition to carbon sequestration, the project also increases forest health, fire and climate resilience, jobs and economic growth, and preserves exceptional wildlife habitat.
+This commitment ensures the project will provide significant climate benefits through carbon sequestration.

 ACR